priviere/PPBstats/README.md

 # PPBstats

-`PPBstats` is an R package for statistical analysis of unbalanced trials in decentralized participatory plant breeding programmes.
+`PPBstats` is an R package for statistical analysis of balanced and unbalanced trials in decentralized participatory plant breeding programmes.

 The R code is under licence GPL-3.